Proposed wildlife crossings in Jackson, Wyoming: Proposed locations

-Mitigation measures
+The Teton County Wildlife Crossing Master Plan evaluates and recommends the site-specific use of warning signs and animal-detection systems, speed management, wildlife fencing, wildlife crossings (overpasses and underpasses), and multiple-use structures.

 Wildlife-collision mitigation systems vary in complexity, cost and design.
 A number of studies indicate a high success rate when mitigation measures are designed with target species in mind, rather than being applied broadly to a region.
 Other studies indicate the highest rate of success when several mitigation measures, such as crossing structures and fencing, are used in conjunction.
-The Teton County Wildlife Crossing Master Plan evaluates and recommends the site-specific use of warning signs and animal-detection systems, speed management, wildlife fencing, wildlife crossings (overpasses and underpasses), and multiple-use structures.

 Wildlife warning signs and animal-detection systems

 Studies indicate that wildlife warning signs can reduce collisions by nine to 50 percent, and Teton County has a variety of warning signs in place.
 Animal-detection systems that alert drivers when an animal is active in the area can reduce collisions by 33 to 97 percent.

 Speed management

 Speed limits vary along the target roads between 25 and 65 mph, with the average speed limit 55 mph (variable speed limits, depending on daylight, are set along two stretches of highway).
 Since research shows that most collisions occur at dawn and dusk, Teton County has implemented variable speed limits that decrease driving speeds at night.
 The master plan does not recommend a general reduction in speed limits, however, due to a possible negative impact on safe highway driving.